TIM NOGA MEMORIAL YOUTH AND UNIVERSALLY ACCESSIBLE BLIND

 All youth hunters and adult mentors must possess a current New York state hunting license and have a current Harvest Information Program (HIP) registration number.
 Adult mentors must also have a current Federal Migratory Bird Hunting and Conservation Stamp (Duck Stamp).
 A non-motorized boat or canoe is required to hunt at Montezuma NWR, and use of a trained hunting dog is advised.

-The 2011 Waterfowl Hunting regulations for the Montezuma National Wildlife Refuge will be released by the end of September and will be posted on this Web site.
-For further information, please contact the refuge's Main Office at (315) 568-5987.
+The 2013 Waterfowl Hunting regulations for the Montezuma National Wildlife Refuge will be released by the end of September and will be posted on this website.
+For further information, please contact the refuge's main office at (315) 568-5987.

 Follow Us Online